Two U.S. states probing banks over Libor manipulation

 The U.S. Justice Department is also building criminal cases against several financial institutions and their employees related to the manipulation of interest rates, The New York Times reported on Saturday.

-The Times said cities, states and municipalities in the United States were trying to determine whether they suffered losses due to rate manipulation and some had filed suit.
+The Times said cities, states and municipalities in the United States were trying to determine whether they suffered loses due to rate manipulation and some had filed suit.

 Given the broad scope of the Libor case and the number of institutions thought to be involved, the investigations could provide authorities with a “signature moment” to hold big banks accountable for misdeeds during the financial crisis, which hit global markets from late 2007, the newspaper said.